Our Governing Body consists of 9 members:

 - 5 co-opted governors

-We have two committees: Standards (5 members) and Resources (5 members).
+We have two committees: Curriculum and Standards and Resources

 Barrie Robinson - Chair of Governors Co-opted Governor

 I am currently working in the leisure industry as Business Development Director.
 Across my career I have held senior positions within business with a broad range of responsibilities, specifically management of budgets, profit realisation, people management, training and development, leadership, buildings and property management and maintenance and I feel that these skills stand me in good stead to lead the governing body of Osmotherley Primary School.

 I have lived in Osmotherley for almost 10 years and my family and I attend St Peter's church in the village on a regular basis and sit on the PCC.
 I am also heavily involved in the village community and take my role as a governor extremely seriously and am proud to be involved with Osmotherley Primary School.

 Trevor Mitchell, Vice-Chair, Co-opted Governor

 I have been a governor at Osmotherley CP school since September 2014.
 I became chairman of the Osmotherley governing body in February 2015.